Sat Jun 1 22:24:43 2024

 - (chibi equiv) - A version of

-which is guaranteed to terminate - (chibi filesystem) - Interface to the filesystem and file descriptor objects
+equal?which is guaranteed to terminate - (chibi filesystem) - Interface to the filesystem and file descriptor objects

 - (chibi generic) - Generic methods for CLOS-style object oriented programming